queryluke/masseffect-5e/static/data/rules/05-03-movement.md

 available every 12 to 15 kilometers (8-10 miles), characters can cover larger distances at this pace, but this is very rare except in densely populated areas.

-Characters in transports are limited to the speed of the vehicle, and they don't suffer penalties for a fast pace or gain benefits from a slow pace.
-Depending on the vehicle and the size of the crew, transports might be able to travel for up to 24 hours per day.
+Characters in transports choose a pace as normal.
+The __range__ statistic on transports indicates how far the transport can travel in a 24 hour period for a _normal_ pace.
+If you're moving at fast pace, you can double the range and half it for a slow pace.
+Transports do not suffer exhaustion as a living mount would, but characters still need to pilot the vehicle.
+In general, characters can only pilot vehicle for 16 hours at a time before needing to rest.

 More details about travelling in transports and starships is provided in the <nuxt-link to="needsLink!!!">vehicles</nuxt-link> section.